jablounbassem/OdooClient/README.md

 ## Installation

+* Enable the XML-RPC in your PHP installation.

 * Download OdooConnectorBundle using [composer]()

 ```composer
 composer require sofia-holding/odoo-connector-bundle
 ```

 * Enable the Bundle

 ```php
 <?php
 // app/AppKernel.php